tayganr/purviewlab/modules/module09.md

     ![Select Top 100](../images/module09/09.14-synapse-select.png)

 4. To execute the query, click **Run**.
-Note: The user executing the query must have the appropriate level of access (e.g. Storage Blob Data Reader), see step 1 for more details..
+Note: The user executing the query must have the appropriate level of access (e.g. `Storage Blob Data Reader`), see step 1 for more details.

     ![Run Query](../images/module09/09.15-synapse-run.png)